 CommuniCare Health Centers (San Antonio, Texas)

-Martha A. Medrano is the Director of Behavioral Health at CommuniCare Health Centers in San Antonio, Texas.
-Dr. Medrano has developed initiatives addressing perinatal depression as well as depression and anxiety in a population of patients with multiple medical conditions.
-These conditions include diabetes, hypertension, obesity and chronic pain syndromes such as fibromyalgia.
+Martha A. Medrano is the Chief Clinical Officer and Director of Behavioral Health at CommuniCare Health Centers in San Antonio, Texas.
+Dr. Medrano has developed initiatives addressing depression and anxiety in a population of patients with multiple medical conditions.
+These conditions include diabetes, hypertension, obesity and chronic pain syndromes such as fibromyalgia and autism spectrum disorders and attention problems in children.
+A new initiate is the use of telepsychiatry in an integrated model.

 Dr. Medrano has been supported by the Aetna Foundation to develop an online Cross-Cultural Communication Course for Health Professionals and was awarded the Edgar C. Hayhow Award for her article published in the Journal for Health Care Management entitled “Self-Assessment of Cultural and Linguistic Competence in an Ambulatory Health System.”